Optable/optable-web-sdk/README.md

     });
   };

-  // Call Optable sandbox for targeting data and setup GPT page-level targeting, then
+  // Call Optable DCN for targeting data and setup GPT page-level targeting, then
   // explicitly refresh GPT ads.
   //
   // NOTE: We load and refresh GPT ads without targeting data when there is an exception,